| MENU SELECTION: | DixieBoys | WW1 Aviation | The Italian Campaign | WW2 Books | GI Biographies | Websites |

 In the 1863 Vicksburg Campaign, General Grant tried several attacks on the city on the bluff.
 One plan was to send troops on transports down the Tallahatchie and Yazoo Rivers into the back door instead of down the heavily defended Mississippi River.
 He cut the Mississippi River levee in February which flooded the several bayous between the Mississippi and Tallahatchie Rivers, making a navigable connection.
 Twenty-two transports (with 5000 troops), two ironclads, two rams and six light draft gunboats made up the first expedition, which was later reinforced with another brigade and additional vessels.
 It took several weeks to make the 200-mile trip as the bayous were narrow and tortuous.
 The flooded rivers allowed the gunboats to clear the river bottoms but it also caused many to loose their smokestacks and upper structure when they contacted the low-hanging trees.

 Appraised of the Federal plans the Confederate General John C. Pemberton ordered a fort to be constructed to block the enemy forces.
 The engineers selected a location where the Tallahatchie makes an abrupt easterly turn and, after joining with the Yazoo River, it loops back within a few hundred yards of the Tallahatchie.
 This allowed room for only two gunboats at a time to approach the Confederates works and attack with only their forward guns.
 The fort was hastily built of cotton bales covered with earth, and named Fort Pemberton.
 It had but a few light guns, and a very accurate 8-inch rifle.
 The fort was manned by 1500 men under command of Brig.
 Gen. W.W.
 Loring.
 The flooded the area limited any infantry movement by land.
 To further impede the enemy's advance down the Yazoo River, the steamship "Star of the West" was loaded with cotton bales and sunk in the channel.
-This "Star of the West" was one of the Federal mechant ships captured at The Federal Flotilla arrived at Fort Pemberton on March 11th, and the two ironclads attacked at 1000 yards, but both were damaged after several attempts to reduce the fort.
+This "Star of the West" was one of the Federal mechant ships captured at Galveston, Texas.
+The Federal Flotilla arrived at Fort Pemberton on March 11th, and the two ironclads attacked at 1000 yards, but both were damaged after several attempts to reduce the fort.
 The Confederate gunners placed one well-aimed shot through the forward gun port of the first ironclad.
 The Federal fleet retired to the Mississippi.
 Grant's attempt to reach Vicksburg by the Tallahatachie-Yazoo route had failed.

 Return to DixieBoys